Yosemite National Park: National Park Service

 In 1937, conservationist Rosalie Edge, head of the Emergency Conservation Committee (ECC), successfully lobbied Congress to purchase about 8,000 acres of old-growth sugar pines on the perimeter of Yosemite National Park that were to be logged.

 By 1968, traffic congestion and parking in Yosemite Valley during the summer months had become a concern.
 NPS reduced artificial inducements to visit the park, such as the Firefall, in which red-hot embers were pushed off a cliff near Glacier Point at night.

 In 1984, preservationists persuaded Congress to designate 677600 acre, or about 89 percent of the park, as the Yosemite Wilderness.
 As a wilderness area, it would be preserved in its natural state with humans being only temporary visitors.

-In 2016, The Trust for Public Land (TPL) purchased Ackerson Meadow, a 400 acre on the western edge of the park for $2.3 million.
-Ackerson Meadow was originally included in the proposed 1890 park boundary, but never acquired by the federal government.
-The purchase and donation of the meadow was made possible through a cooperative effort by TPL, NPS, and Yosemite Conservancy.
-On September 7, 2016, NPS accepted the donation of the land, making the meadow the largest addition to Yosemite since 1949.
-With extensive erosion from years of cattle ranching, the land is being transformed back into a healthy meadow.

 In 2025, laid-off National Park Service workers displayed a giant upside down American flag as a "distress signal" at El Capitan to protest layoffs recently made by the Trump administration.